 - Veterans’ assistance (click here to check eligibility requirements)

 - PACE (Program of All-Inclusive Care for the Elderly)

 - Long-term care insurance policies that specifically include in-home care services

 - Organizations tailored to assist with particular needs, such as the Alzheimer’s Association, the ALS Association, and Easter Seals, may supply respite care vouchers

 - Community support, such as through religious organizations, the local Area on Aging, the United Way and area senior centers

 The Benefits.gov site is also a great resource to find out which federal benefits you could be eligible for.
 Want to discover how to afford home health care services in Anchorage and the surrounding area?
 Contact Midnight Sun Home Care for more resources and assistance with ensuring that no stone is left unturned when it comes to providing home care for your precious senior loved ones.
-Our dedicated senior care providers can help you check out every possible avenue to discover any benefits for which your elderly loved ones qualify.
-We will help make professional Anchorage in-home care services a real possibility for you!
-Call us today at (907) 677-7890 to learn more about our alternatives to a nursing home Anchorage, AK families trust.
+Our dedicated Mat Su home health providers can help you check out every possible avenue to discover any benefits for which your elderly loved ones qualify.
+We will help make professional Mat-Su home health care a real possibility for you!
+Call us today at (907) 677-7890 to learn more about our home care services.